 A few emails later Paul assured me he didn't write it even though he wished he could lay calim to it.
 He said they learned it from Reno and Smiley and he always figured Don Reno wrote the song.

 I searched for Ten Paces in connection with Reno and Smiley and managed to discover Gertrude Doro penned the song.
-But that information, and the fact that Reno and Smiley released the song, were the only historical details I could find about the song.
+But that information, and the fact that Reno and Smiley released the song, were the only historical details I could find about it.

 The song is a real toe-tapper.
 It tells the story of a man stealing his best friend's sweetheart and then having to take the dreaded ten pace walk that happens before both men draw their guns to fight for the girl.
 The story grabs your attention and squeezes your heart once he kills his best friend and loses the girl all at once.
 My favorite part of the song is Paul's amazing flat top picking.